bilbyai/observability/pipeline-health/README.md

 ### Low Translation Rate

-- Check the "Missing translations by news line" treemap
+- Check the "Translation Rate by news line" metric collection.
-- Industry Association content often has the highest volume of untranslated documents
+- official line content often has the highest volume and thus also the highest rate of untranslated documents.
-- Review translation service capacity and error logs
+- Review translation service (Baidu) capacity and error logs.

 ### Stale Scrapers

 - Monitor the "Scraper Triggers" metric
-- Check individual scraper status in Level 2
+- Check individual scraper status in Level 2 (Not yet available)
-- Review scraper logs for authentication or parsing errors
+- Review scraper logs for authentication or parsing errors (Not yet available)

 ### ML Inference Gaps